You are here

 Astro2020 Decadal Survey Receives Marching Orders

 On Oct.
 29, the National Academies released its statement of task for the upcoming decadal survey for astronomy and astrophysics.
 The survey report is expected to be released about two years from now, whereupon it will become the guiding document for NASA, the National Science Foundation, and Department of Energy as they develop the relevant portions of their science portfolios.
 In addition to reviewing the state of the field and prioritizing major projects, the survey, unlike its prior iterations, will recommend decision rules to guide agency responses to changing budgets and undertake a detailed assessment of the state of the astronomy and astrophysics profession.
-A document detailing the scope of the survey notes that, in addition to considering future projects, it should advise NASA on the scale of its commitments to the Wide Field Infrared Space Telescope (WFIRST), the Advanced Telescope for High-Energy Astrophysics (ATHENA), and the Laser Interferometer Space Antenna (LISA).
+A document detailing the scope of the survey notes that, in addition to considering future projects, it should advise NASA on the scale of its commitments to the Wide Field Infrared Survey Telescope (WFIRST), the Advanced Telescope for High-Energy Astrophysics (ATHENA), and the Laser Interferometer Space Antenna (LISA).
 Jim Lancaster, director of the National Academies Board on Physics and Astronomy, said last week that he expects the survey committee leadership will be announced within days, and by December at the latest.

 NASA Concludes Kepler and Dawn Missions